davidercruz/davidercruz.github.io/_posts/2018-08-13-End-of-GSOC.markdown

 ---

 It's the final day of GSOC 2018...
 It has been a great experience - I learned a lot about programming and development and it also helped me understand some of the tools that I use everyday without thinking.

+So, heres a summary of what I have done during GSOC.

 ## First evaluation